NativeScript/docs/content/ui/datepicker.md

 datePicker.iosPreferredDatePickerStyle = 2
 ```

-Gets or set the UIDatePickerStyle of the date picker in iOS `13.4+`.
+Gets or set the UIDatePickerStyle of the DatePicker in iOS `13.4+`.
 Defaults to `0`.
 Valid values are numbers:

-- `0 = automatic`: system picks the concrete style based on the current platform and date picker mode.
+- `0 = automatic`: system picks the concrete style based on the current platform and DatePicker mode.
-- `1 = wheels`: the date picker displays as a wheel picker.
+- `1 = wheels`: the DatePicker displays as a wheel picker.
-- `2 = compact` : the date picker displays as a label that when tapped displays a calendar-style editor.
+- `2 = compact` : the DatePicker displays as a label that when tapped displays a calendar-style editor.
-- `3 = inline` : the date pickers displays as an inline, editable field
+- `3 = inline` : the DatePickers displays as an inline, editable field

 ---